No Go Zones is an initiative to help everyone keep a safe distance from electricity, wherever they work.

 - You must follow these safe systems of work at all times.
 If you cannot comply with these safety procedures, then NO work shall be undertaken without permission from the utility company.

-Further information and checklists for undertaking work near overhead or underground assets are available at Victorian WorkCover Authority.
+Further information and checklists for undertaking work near overhead or underground assets are available from electricity and telecommunications companies, SPI, PowerNet, WorkSafe Victoria or by visiting Energy Safe Victoria.

 Have you checked for underground utility services?